Text Size

 To Our Shareholders and Investors

-On the other hand, in advertising areas other than pachinko parlors, demand for advertising in fitness facilities, where we are currently focusing our efforts, is on a recovery track.
+On the other hand, in advertising fields other than pachinko parlors, demand for advertising is on the rise, including fitness facility and housing-related advertising fields.

-In such environment, the Group has pursued initiatives with a view to acquiring new customers and deepening business relationships with customers other than pachinko parlors in its mainstay advertising business in order to increase its bottom line.
-In addition, we continued our efforts to curb SG&A and other expenses.
+In such environment, the Group worked to maximize the pachinko parlor advertising field in its mainstay advertising business.
+Furthermore, the Group has pursued initiatives with a view to acquiring new customers and deepening business relationships with customers other than pachinko parlors in order to increase its bottom line.

 Breakdown by Business Segment